svenbolte/wp-doodlez/readme.txt

 After install this plugin you will see "WPDoodle" item in the menu on the left site.

 == Changelog ==

+= 9.1.0.10.36 =
+template penguin: header_image removed from page template cos its in header-image templat part already

 = 9.1.0.10.35 =
 compatible with WP 5.5.3